 - 4 cups water

-Wash the rice under cold water until it runs clear.
+- Wash the rice under cold water until the water runs clean.

-Mix 4 cups of boiling water with the lemon juice, olive oil and tomato purée and pour over the vegetables.
+- Mix 4 cups of boiling water with the lemon juice, olive oil and tomato purée and pour over the rolls.

-Boil on a medium heat until the rice is cooked and the vegetables are soft, it is hard to appreciate for how long, l would say at least 45 minutes.
+- Boil on a low to medium heat until the rice is cooked and the vegetables are soft, for at least 30-35 minutes.

 - To see the measurements in cups and ounces, please click on the US CUSTOMARY link.